Data Structures: Objects and Arrays

 Both indexOf and lastIndexOf take an optional second argument that indicates where to start searching.

 Another fundamental array method is slice, which takes start and end indices and returns an array that has only the elements between them.
-The start index is inclusive, the end index exclusive.
+The start index is inclusive and the end index is exclusive.

 console.log([0, 1, 2, 3, 4].slice(2, 4));